-Kia Niro Review 2024
+Kia Niro Review 2025

 Kia Niro At A Glance

-The new, second-generation Kia Niro aims to double down on the huge success of the old model.
-Adding extra desirability inside and out, it continues the traits that make the old model so popular; namely very low running costs and the choice of hybrid, plug-in hybrid and electric power.
-In this review we'll see if the new Kia Niro can again hit the spot.
+The second-generation Kia Niro looked to double down on the huge success of the first iteration.
+It continues the traits that made the first model so popular; namely low running costs and the choice of hybrid, plug-in hybrid and electric power.
+This time around, however, the Niro adds extra desirability inside and out.

-Key rivals for the hybrid Niro include the Honda HR-V, the Toyota C-HR and the Renault Arkana E-Tech.
+Key rivals for the Niro hybrids include the Honda HR-V, the Toyota C-HR and the Renault Arkana E-Tech.
 In this review we'll be focusing on the two hybrid versions of the Niro, but you can check out our new Kia Niro EV review here.

 Kia Niro handling and engines

-Kia Niro 2024: Handling and ride quality
+Kia Niro 2025: Handling and ride quality

 The Kia Niro has never been about razor-sharp handling, and certainly that's the case here.
 But it's competent enough for most people's needs, majoring on smoothness and comfort.

-If you want to hustle it along you can select Sport on the handy wheel-mounted drive mode selector on both hybrids.
+If you want to hustle it along you can select Sport mode on the handy wheel-mounted drive mode selector on both hybrids.
 The dials switch to a moody red glow, the steering gets heavier and the throttle pedal and gearshifts are more eager, but it doesn't change the car's easy-going character that much.

-The standard hybrid has better body control, but neither offer a fun driving experience.
-Happily, what matters more in a car such as this is a comfortable ride, and the Niro offers that on either variant.
+The self-charging hybrid has better body control, but neither versions offers a fun driving experience.
+Happily, what matters more in a car such as this is a comfortable ride, and the Niro offers that on both variants.
 Top models with 18-inch alloys are a little more disrupted by potholes, but not drastically so.
+The friction brakes on both versions aren't too grabby, either.

-Kia Niro 2024: Engines
+Kia Niro 2025: Engines

-The dual purpose paddle shifters behind the wheel are a neat touch.
-In Eco mode they let you adjust the level of regenerative braking between three levels, while switch to Sport mode and they instead control the dual-clutch gearshifts reasonably well.
-The brakes themselves aren't too grabby, either.
+The dual purpose paddle shifters behind the steering wheel are a neat touch.
+In Eco mode, they let you adjust the level of regenerative braking between three levels, while when you switch to Sport mode, they instead control the dual-clutch gearshifts.

 It's hardly going to change your life, but a neat touch is that neither versions of the Kia Niro actually have a physical reverse gear.
-Instead they spin the electric motor in reverse, saving weight and ensuring smooth, silent reversing.
+Instead, they spin the electric motor in reverse, saving weight and ensuring smooth, silent reversing.

-Kia Niro 2024: Safety
+Kia Niro 2025: Safety

-Kia Niro 2024: Towing
+Kia Niro 2025: Towing

 Kia Niro interior

-Kia Niro 2024: Practicality
+Kia Niro 2025: Practicality

 The Kia Niro has grown in exterior dimensions a bit over the old car, with a length of 4420mm (an extra 65mm) a width of 1825mm (an extra 25mm) and an identical height of 1545mm.
 That translates to improved cabin space.

-Kia Niro 2024: Quality and finish
+Kia Niro 2025: Quality and finish

 That said, there are plenty of harder plastics dotted about the place, particularly in the lower reaches of the cabin.
 We'd like a splash more colour around, too, but everything feels very well screwed together and shouldn't be pulled apart by unruly children.

-Kia Niro 2024: Infotainment
+Kia Niro 2025: Infotainment

 Kia Niro value for money

-Kia Niro 2024: Prices
+Kia Niro 2025: Prices

-Kia Niro 2024: Running Costs
+Kia Niro 2025: Running Costs

 Satisfaction Index